-- (1) a civil verified complaint for forfeiture of the property must be filed in the U.S. district court to establish the court's jurisdiction.
-Filing an action as a "miscellaneous docket" and other attempts to short-cut the process will not be recognized as a valid forfeiture; - (2) a warrant of arrest in rem must be executed against the property; - (3) all known parties in interest must be given written notice, and notice by publication must be made; - (4) if no timely claim has been filed pursuant to the Supplemental Rules for Certain Admiralty and Maritime Claims, a default judgment must be sought pursuant to Fed.
+- (1) A civil verified complaint for forfeiture of the property must be filed in the U.S. district court to establish the court's jurisdiction.
+Filing an action as a "miscellaneous docket" and other attempts to shortcut the process will not be recognized as a valid forfeiture; - (2) All known parties in interest must be given written notice, and notice by publication must be made; - (3) If no timely claim has been filed pursuant to the Supplemental Rules for Certain Admiralty and Maritime Claims, a default judgment must be sought pursuant to Fed.
 R. Civ.
-P. 55; - (5) proposed orders of forfeiture must be filed with the settlement agreement and include the terms of the settlement agreement.
+P. 55; and - (4) Proposed orders of forfeiture must be filed with the settlement agreement and include the terms of the settlement agreement.

-VIII.
+VII.
 Settlements in Criminal Forfeiture Cases

-In any plea settlement, a defendant may only consent to the forfeiture of his or her interest in the property.
+In any plea agreement, a defendant may only consent to the forfeiture of his or her interest in the property.
 Forfeiture of the defendant's interest in property held by nominees can proceed criminally, but the potential for an ancillary claim by the nominee must be anticipated.
 A settlement that purports to forfeit the property may only bind the parties to it and transfers only that interest which the claimant/defendant possesses.